paper-skyline/ftnt_fts/FortiTester Kickstart.md

 1. `Performance Testing > Objects > Networks`
 2. Create a new named object
-    * You can either select a saved Port Setting Object as created above, or manually specficy network details as follows:
+    * _You can either select a saved Port Setting Object as created above, or manually specify network details as follows:_
 3. On the __Client__ section:
     * Identify which NIC you want FTS to generate outbound traffic towards the DUT
     * Specify the network range that the FTS Client port will be participating in